Sternoclavicular (SC) joint injuries are uncommon.

 After closed reduction of acute anterior dislocations, the patient is immobilized in a sling.
 Depending on the stability of the joint, the patient is weaned out earlier (stable) or later (unstable) with progressive elbow and glenohumeral range of motion exercises.
 After closed reduction of acute posterior dislocations, the patient is immobilized in a figure-of-8 strap for at least 6 weeks.
 Active strengthening and range of motion exercises can begin around 12 weeks.

 Simple sternoclavicular joint sprains can be managed without consulting a sports medicine physician or orthopedic surgeon.
 If there is any concern about dislocation, the patient should be evaluated in the emergency department.
 Acute anterior dislocations may be a candidate for closed reduction at the discretion of the orthopedic surgeons.
-Posterior dislocations are a surgical emergency requiring consultation with an orthopedic surgeon.
+Posterior dislocations are a surgical emergency requiring consultation with an orthopedic surgeon, as well as a vascular and/or thoracic surgeon.

 There are no clear guidelines for the prevention or deterrence of sternoclavicular joint injuries.